 The north side was the preferred alternative recommended by City staff, Forest Preserve District, Winfield Township, City of Warrenville Bicycle and Pedestrian Commission, and approved by the Warrenville City Council.
 The north side:

 - Avoids a un-signalized mid-block crossing.
-The Average Daily Traffic (ADT) from IDOT's traffic counts on Mack Road total about 4,000 vehicles per day.
+The Average Daily Traffic (ADT) from IDOT's traffic counts on Mack Road totaled about 4,000 vehicles per day in 2016 and 2,200 vehicles per day in 2020.
+Design ADT was approved at 2,916 vehicles per day (includes adjustment factor due to COVID in 2020).
+Between the hours of 7 am - 5 pm, that is about 3.5 cars per minute traveling on Mack Road.
 Furthermore, IDOT recommends avoiding mid-block crossings when possible.

 - Avoids a Section 4(f) review which applies to federally funded projects.
 Section 4(f) requires that there is no feasible and prudent alternative that avoids the Section 4(f) properties and that the project includes all possible planning to minimize harm to the Section 4(f) properties.
 For this project, the Section 4(f) property is the Forest Preserve District property on the south side of Mack Road.